Illustration of a sytem usability scale.

 8. Encourages User Feedback

-The concise and user-friendly format of SUS encourages users to provide feedback on their experiences, thus helping organizations collect valuable insights directly from their target audience.
+An SUS has a concise and user-friendly format, and it’s something that lets users conveniently provide feedback on their experiences, so helping brands get in valuable insights right from their target audience.

 9. Aids in Resource Allocation

-SUS data can assist in allocating resources efficiently by pinpointing specific areas of software or system functionality that require attention.
-This ensures that limited resources are utilized for maximum impact.
+Since SUS data can pinpoint specific areas of software or system functionality that really need attention, it means limited resources can get used towards the maximum impact.

 Historical Overview